mongodb/docs/source/includes/faq-agents.rst

 How do I delete a Monitoring Agent from |mms|?
 ++++++++++++++++++++++++++++++++++++++++++++++

-Monitoring Agents report their status to the |mms|.
+Monitoring Agents report their status to |mms|.
 When an agent does not report for more than 24 hours, the agent no longer appears in |mms|.

 For more details, see :doc:`/tutorial/delete-monitoring-agent`.